otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

   console.log('Server is listening on port 3000.');
 });

 // Export the Express application.
-May be used by other modules.
+Other modules may use it.
 For example, API testing export default app;
 ```